MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-security-and-compliance/gdpr-requests-in-yammer-enterprise.md

   2. You can also build the URL for the file.
 Use **https&#58;//www&#46;yammer&#46;com**/*network_name*/**#**/**files**/*file_number*, for example https&#58;//www&#46;yammer&#46;com/contosomkt&#46;onmicrosoft&#46;com/#/files/12345678.
 On the Yammer page for the file, click **Delete this File**.

 **To delete the cover images for a user:**
+> [!NOTE]
+> In cases where the admin or the user are not premium licensed, and/or the user no longer has their own storyline, previously uploaded photos will need to be deleted via API.

  1. Via API: Engage Admins or verified admins can delete cover images for any user in their network via an API call.
 The URL will have this syntax: www&#46;yammer&#46;com/api/public/v1/user-profiles/*user_id*/cover-image